Wrexham

 Travel by train to Wrexham

-You’ll find traditional shops, historic indoor markets, notable landmarks and a rich culture.
+Take the train to Wrexham and discover what the city has to offer.
+Wrexham offers visitors traditional shops, historic indoor markets, notable landmarks and a rich culture.
 It’s home to Wales’ oldest football club and the glorious St Giles church, with its links to Yale University.
 Above all, you’ll get a warm Welsh welcome.

 Wrexham has some diverse geography.
 If you’re able to stay for a few days, you’ll find the urban centre sits happily alongside spectacular scenery and captivating countryside.
 Part of Wrexham is a designated Area of Outstanding Natural Beauty - come along and visit and you’ll see why.